johnolinda/relationships-small-group-study/05-communication.md

 > ...share with anyone in need....

-Ambassadors who are always centered on others also must always be asking, "What is the problem at this moment?"
-Before we speak we must think about what *others* are struggling with and what *others* most need.
-Do they need encouragement, comfort, hope, direction, wisdom, courage, rebuke, warning, forgiveness, patience, teaching, correction, thanks, a job description, or something else?
-Our words are shaped by their needs.
-An ambassador's words always address the person's true need of the moment.
+Ambassadors who focus on others must always be asking, "What is the problem at this moment?"
+Before we speak we must think about what *others* are struggling with and what *others* need most.
+Do they need encouragement, comfort, hope, or direction?
+Do they need wisdom, courage, rebuke, or a warning?
+Do they need forgiveness, patience, teaching, correction, thanks, a job description, or something else?
+Their needs shape our words.
+An ambassador's words always address the other person's true need of the moment.

 ### Consider the Process

 > ...give grace to those who hear....

 This means that we focus on the best way to say what needs to be said.
-Ambassadorial communication is not only about the content of our words but the manner in which they are spoken.
+Ambassadorial communication is not only about what we say.
+It's also about how we say it.
 Often we choose to say the right thing at the wrong time or in the wrong way.
 But the communication process needs to benefit the person as much as the content of the words.
 Confronting a teenager five minutes before she leaves for school is not helpful, even if the content is accurate.
 Rebuking a friend for an offense in front of others is not helpful.
 Asking your spouse to consider how much they hurt you as they are trying to get to sleep is not helpful.
 An ambassador seeks to speak the right thing in the best way.

 Will you be Christ's ambassador to those he places you in relationship with?
-Our relationships have been designed as workrooms for redemption, not shelters for human happiness.
-Paul's practical model to guide our words ends with something very interesting: "Do not grieve the Holy Spirit."
-Not only to our self-centered, unhelpful, and untimely words hurt and grieve other people, they also grieve the Lord.
+God has designed our relationships as workrooms for sanctification, not shelters for human happiness.
+Paul's model for our words ends with this: "Do not grieve the Holy Spirit."
+Not only do our self-centered or unhelpful words hurt other people, they also grieve the Lord.

 ## Central Point